keremaydemir123/fendch_mern/README.md

 #### Server:
 - Middleware that checks time and changing isSecret and isActive states
+- notifications: string [] for user model
+- getNotifications route
+- addNotification and deleteNotification functions that takes a message to add or delete
 - Project creation
 - Pagination functionality for challenges and projects